AIgineerAB/SQL_duckdb_course/08_grouping_data/README.md

 ## Execution order

-1. FROM: Determines the source tables.
+1. FROM/JOIN
-2. JOIN: Combines data from multiple tables (if applicable).
+2. WHERE
-3. WHERE: Filters rows based on specified conditions.
+3. GROUP BY
-4. GROUP BY: Groups rows based on specified columns.
+4. HAVING
-5. HAVING: Filters groups based on aggregate conditions.
+5. SELECT
-6. SELECT: Selects columns and expressions from the results.
+6. DISTINCT
-7. ORDER BY: Orders the final result set.
+7. ORDER BY
-8. LIMIT: Limits the number of rows in the output.
+8. LIMIT/OFFSET

 ## Syntax order